fiza1122/WaterIntakeTracker/README.md

 - Java: The application is built using Java programming language.
 - Swing: The graphical user interface (GUI) is created using Swing API.
 - Eclipse IDE: The project is developed using the Eclipse integrated development environment.

+Acknowledgements

+    This project was developed as part of the Lab Assessment for Advanced Java Programming  Course at VIT Bhopal University.